JohnsonLu3/Gerrymandering-Analysis/README.md

 ###Data Base Setup:
-These steps will instruct you on how to move the database to another mysql 5.7 server.
+These steps will instruct you on how to move the database to another mysql 5.7 server.\

 1. Download and install MySqlWorkbench, [here](https://www.mysql.com/products/workbench/).
 2. From the main page of MySqlWorkbench add a new connection by clicking on the plus sign on the top right.
-a) connection type is TCP/IP.
+a) Choose connection type as TCP/IP.
 b) Enter your hostname and port number to your database server.
-c) Enter your username associated with the database
+c) Enter your username associated with the database.
-3. Once connected create a new schema using the side panel on the left
+3. Once connected create a new schema using the side panel on the left.

 ###Importing Data into the Data Base:
 Included is a folder containing 18 sql dump files.